-Although most people do their best to treat their kitchen drains right, many people inadvertently do things that actually end up ruining their drains.
+Although most homeowners do their best to treat their kitchen drains right, many people inadvertently do things that actually end up ruining their drains.
 These often include:

 The Lack of a Sink Strainer

 When washing the dishes, food scraps left over from your last meal can easily make their way into your drains.
 A few scraps of bread or several grains of rice may not seem like much initially, but this adds up quickly over time and can easily lead to a severely clogged kitchen drain.
 To prevent this, purchase a sink strainer and place it on top of your drain before you start washing the dishes.

 Pouring Oil and Grease in the Kitchen Drains

 It’s natural to think of disposing of used cooking oil or grease from pots and pans through your kitchen drain; after all, it’s liquid, right?
 Unfortunately, that isn’t always the case as oil and grease have a nasty tendency to coagulate within your pipes and form a barrier that prevents water from escaping into your sewer line.